djcurill/data-compression/README.md

 Source code: [src/lossless/decoders/huffman_decoder.py](https://github.com/djcurill/data-compression/blob/main/src/lossless/decoders/huffman_decoder.py)

 Decoding a sequence of bits is quite elegant with a Huffman Tree.
-Given a sequence of bits, you iteratively traverse a vit sequence and navigate the Huffman Tree until a leaf node has been reached.
+Given a sequence of bits, you iteratively traverse a bit sequence and navigate the Huffman Tree until a leaf node has been reached.
 If the bit is `0` go the left child node.
 If the bit is `1`, go to the right child node.
 Each `symbol -> bitarray` mapping is guaranteed to be unique since the tree was constructed using the optimal merge pattern.
 That means no two symbols can have the same prefix of bits.
 Below is the implementation of the decoding algorithm:

 ```python
 class HuffmanDecoder(Decoder):